Roux schemes which carry association schemes locally: Background

-Triple intersection numbers and vanishing Krein parameters were first considered by Cameron, Goethals and Seidel for strongly regular graphs \cite{CameronEtAl1978}, by Coolsaet and Jurišić for distance-regular graphs \cite{TripleKrein} and by Gavrilyuk, Vidali and Williford for symmetric association schemes \cite{Q-TripleKrein}.
-Here we develop the theory of triple intersection numbers for an arbitrary (commutative) association scheme $(\Omega,\{\Rrel_0,\Rrel_1,\ldots,\Rrel_d\})$ and give Proposition \ref{prop:qijk=0} which generalises \cite[Theorem 3]{TripleKrein}.
+Triple intersection numbers and vanishing Krein parameters were first considered by Cameron, Goethals and Seidel for strongly regular graphs \cite{CameronEtAl1978}, by Coolsaet and Juri\v{s}i\'{c} for distance-regular graphs \cite{TripleKrein} and by Gavrilyuk, Vidali and Williford for symmetric association schemes \cite{Q-TripleKrein}.
+Here we develop the theory of triple intersection numbers for an arbitrary commutative (not necessarily symmetric) association scheme $(\Omega,\{\Rrel_0,\Rrel_1,\ldots,\Rrel_d\})$ and give Proposition \ref{prop:qijk=0} which generalises \cite[Theorem 3]{TripleKrein}.